CS601-F18/side-project-azywong/README.md

   - authenticated user can add an event to their calendar
   - authenticated user can see their events for the current week
   - authenticated user can delete an event that belongs to them
+  - user can navigate to the previous week in dashboard
+  - user can navigate to the next week in dashboard
 ### UI
   - calendar shows the current week on login
   - UI is mobile friendly built on a grid system